contact us q&a board ARHA Banner

 6. The decisions of the Watchdog Committee are final and cannot be appealed.

-7. The Chairman of the Watchdog Committee shall inform the Chairman of the Board and the Secretary/Treasurer, the President of the club being protested all persons being protested and the person protesting a copy of the rule that was broken, and how the situation should have been handled in the form of a registered letter within 10 days of an official ruling of a protest.
+7. The Chairman of the Watchdog Committee shall inform the NKC/ARHA Office, the Chairman of the Board and the Secretary/Treasurer, the President of the club being protested, all persons being protested and the person protesting a copy of the rule that was broken, and how the situation should have been handled in the form of a registered letter within 10 days of an official ruling of a protest.

 8. The Master of Hounds at the licensed hunt makes the final decision concerning protest at the hunt.
 The Watchdog Committee only becomes involved in the event that the Master of Hound’s decision is formally protested.